Frequently Asked Questions

 A discount based on the volume purchased - the higher the volume, the lower the per-unit cost.

 A product list can be found at here.
-From this site you can register for the product.
-After registering you can pick up the media at the Help Desk located at 108 Allen Hall.
-The ITS Help Desk has a limited number of discs available.
+From this site you can register for the product and in most cases, download the software immediately.
+For software that requires media, it is available at the ITS Help Desk at 108 Allen Hall.
 To assist in serving clients in a timely fashion please return the software on the next business day from checkout.

 One license is meant for one machine.
 Copying the contents of a diskette or other media onto more than one computer without specific permission is illegal.
 The same is true for copying the contents of a diskette or CD to another diskette or CD.